sanaaziz-analyst/specsavers-performance-powerbi/README.md

-The dashboard shows six KPI cards across two rows.
+The Report shows six KPI cards across two rows.
 The first row covers volume and attendance: Total Appointments, Completed Appointments, and
 No-Show Rate.
 The second row covers financial performance: Conversion Rate, Revenue YoY %, and Appointments YoY %.
 Together they give any viewer an immediate sense of scale, health, and year-on-year growth before going deeper.